To use your own styles, please:

 See our AI Art & Image Generator Guide for more information about different AI image generation techniques.

-AI is amazing but highly flawed.
+AI is amazing but flawed.
 Among the limitations are an inability to count and follow instructions.
-If you request two purple Martians, Hotpot may include yellow hues and create five aliens.
+If you request two purple Martians, Hotpot may include yellow hues and five aliens.
 Yes, we tried grounding him and taking away his screen time, but a rebel once is a rebel always.

 We release improvements weekly.
 Follow us on Twitter for updates.